bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 76°
-- Mostly Cloudy
+- Drizzle
-- 59% humidity
+- 58% humidity
 - 14 mph wind
-- 66% cloud cover
+- 69% cloud cover
 - 40 AQI 🟩
-- 1.48 inches of rain expected in the next 48 hours
+- 1.44 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>